 Spray the air fryer air basket

-There’s a high probability that the chicken and panko crumbs are going to stick to the air fryer basket.
-To stop them from sticking, spray with nonstick cooking spray.
+The chicken and panko crumbs are more than likely going to stick to the air fryer basket.
+To prevent that, spray with nonstick cooking spray.

-Since this recipe has you flip the chicken, be certain to spray the air fryer basket AGAIN once you flip.
+Since flipping the chicken is required, be sure and spray the air fryer basket AGAIN as you flip.

 Serve with a Dip